Great Officers of State (United Kingdom): History

 After the abolition of the Mayor of the Palace, France established seven officers of the crown (ordered by rank): the high constable, the high admiral, the high or great chancellor, the great justiciar, the great chamberlain, the great protonotary, and the great steward or seneschal.
 These offices were duplicated in the Kingdom of Scotland.
 By the time of King Malcolm II, the great protonotary was extinct and the great justiciar was replaced by the Lord Justice General.

 The post of High Constable is held by the Earls of Erroll.
 Originally, the heads of the Keith family held the office of Earl Marischal but, in 1716, the holder was attainted for treason, and the office has not been re-granted.
 The Dukes of Argyll are the Hereditary Masters of the Household.
 All other officers are Crown appointments.
 Many of these offices, though originally associated with political power, are now only ceremonial.

 The remaining officers are related to Scotland's judiciary.
 The Lord Justice General was originally an important noble, though in the 19th century the office was combined with that of Lord President of the Court of Session.
 Now, the Lord Justice General is the head of Scotland's judiciary.
-The Lord Clerk Register is an officer with miscellaneous functions that include conducting the elections of representative peers, and registering births and deaths.
+The Lord Clerk Register is an officer with miscellaneous functions that include conducting the elections of Scottish representative peers, and registering births and deaths.
 The Lord Advocate is at the head of the law offices of Scotland; all prosecutors act in his/her name.
 The Lord Justice Clerk serves as a deputy of the Lord Justice General.
 Finally, the Lord Lyon King of Arms is the sole judge in the Lyon Court, which determines cases relating to heraldry.

 Prior to the Union of 1707 there were eight officers of state: four greater officers, and four lesser officers.
 This was limited by an act of parliament, such that two officers of state, Comptroller and Master of Requests, were merged with Lord High Treasurer and Lord Secretary respectively.
 The greater officers were the Lord High Chancellor, Lord High Treasurer, Lord Privy Seal and Lord Secretary; the lesser officers were the Lord Clerk Register, Lord Advocate, Lord Treasurer-depute and Lord Justice Clerk, with the Lord Clerk Register the only one fixed in precedency.

 A number of offices ended at, or soon after, the Union of 1707.
 These include the High Chancellor, the High Treasurer, the Secretary of Scotland, the Treasurer-depute, the President of the Privy Council, and the High Admiral of Scotland.